jocelynfriday/EPRResources/README.md

 </details>
 <details>
 <summary><b><i>Read Codes</i></b></summary>
-Read Codes are a hierarchical controlled clinical vocabulary for terms and short phrases \citep{Robinson1997, Pringle1990, Chisholm1990}.
+Read Codes are a hierarchical controlled clinical vocabulary for terms and short phrases (<a href="#Robinson1997">Robinson et al. 1997</a>, <a href="#Pringle1990">Pringle 1990</a>, <a href="#Chisholm1990">Chisholm 1990</a>).
 The first widely used version of Read Codes was standardised to 4-byte set codes, which was then extended to a 5-byte unified set.
 Version 2 added a term code to hold an <tt>idea</tt> or <tt>concept</tt>, where the preferred term appends '00' and additional synonyms append term codes 11-99 \citep{Booth1994}.
 For example, if the original 5-byte Read Code was 'G30..' for acute myocardial infarction, the 5-byte version 2 code, with the preferred term code, is 'G30..00' for 'Acute myocardial infarction' and the first synonym, 'Attack - heart' for heart attack, is 'G30..11', followed by 'Coronary thrombosis', 'G30..12'.
 The WoS's GP LES dataset uses the 5-byte set of codes without the term code, which means synonyms are mapped onto the same five-digit code.
 For example, 'G580.00', 'Congestive heart failure', and 'G580.11', 'Congestive cardiac failure' both map onto 'G580.'.
 Additionally, trailing space holders (.) have been removed due to formatting errors or deliberate elimination.
 This means 'G580.11' maps to 'G580' and 'G58..00', and 'heart failure' maps to 'G58'.
   <br></br>